We test out the premium versions of the Wolverine and YXZ1000R

 Raptor 700

 Of all Yamaha ATVs, you’d be hard pressed to find any more fun than the venerable Raptor 700 family.
 These machines offer impressive sport performance, to go along with on-trail comfort.
 Features include 686cc engine with five-speed manual transmission, and long-travel suspension.
-Three trim levels are available, starting with the base Raptor 700.
-Move up to the Raptor 700R for fully adjustable piggyback shocks (high- and low-speed compression, preload and rebound).
-Finally, the Raptor 700R SE adds GYTR performance parts and unique color and graphics.
-Prices start at $8099.
+Three trim levels are available, starting with the base Raptor 700 at $8199.
+Move up to the Raptor 700R ($8799) for fully adjustable piggyback shocks (high- and low-speed compression, preload and rebound).
+Finally, the Raptor 700R SE ($9399) adds GYTR performance parts and unique color and graphics.

 Viking

 Yamaha’s most work-centric machine, the Viking is a true workhorse.
 It features Yamaha’s proven 686cc engine tuned for low-end grunt, Ultramatic transmission, three-seat cabin, 11.8 inches of ground clearance, 600 pounds of cargo bed capacity, and 1500 pounds of towing capacity.
-Four trim levels are available, starting with the base Viking at $11,999.
-The Viking EPS offers up electronic power steering, while Viking EPS SE includes painted bodywork, aluminum wheels, and overfenders.
-Finally, the Viking EPS Ranch Edition nets you orange painted bodywork with matching orange seats and a rearview mirror.
+Three trim levels are available, starting with the base Viking at $11,999.
+The Viking EPS ($13,599) offers up electronic power steering and aluminum wheels, while the Viking EPS Ranch Edition ($14,299) nets you orange painted bodywork with matching orange seats, overfenders, and a rearview mirror.

 Viking VI

 The Viking VI family is essentially a six-seat, two-row version of the Viking and shares the same powertrain.
-Only two trim levels are available for 2020 – the base Viking VI EPS with power steering and the Viking VI EPS Ranch Edition, with painted orange bodywork, matching orange seats, overfenders, rearview mirror, and front brush guard.
-Prices start at $14,299.
+Only two trim levels are available for 2021 – the base Viking VI EPS with power steering ($14,399) and the Viking VI EPS Ranch Edition ($15,699), with painted orange bodywork, matching orange seats, overfenders, rearview mirror, alloy wheels, and front brush guard.

 Wolverine X2

 The Wolverine is Yamaha’s Sport-Utility family of UTVs – vehicles equally at home on the trail or putting in work.
 Wolverine X2 models have room for two and each features an 847cc parallel twin engine, Ultramatic transmission, electronic power steering, and On-Command 4WD.
-Four trim levels are available for 2020 with the base X2 carrying a retail price of $12,699.
-Upgrade to the X2 R-Spec for upgraded piggyback shocks that are fully adjustable, along with a roof and overfenders.
-The X2 R-Spec SE offers up painted exterior plastics, upgraded graphics, and color-matched interior.
-New for 2020 is the X2 R-Spec XT-R, which boasts a factory-installed Warn winch, special edition paint, color-matched wheels, and GBC Dirt Commander tires.
+Two trim levels are available for 2021 with the X2 R-Spec 850 carrying a retail price of $14,499 and featuring piggyback shocks that are fully adjustable, along with a roof and overfenders.
+The X2 XT-R 850 adds a factory-installed Warn winch, special edition paint, color-matched wheels, and GBC Dirt Commander tires.

-As you can probably gather by the name, the Wolverine X4 is largely the same vehicle as the, but with room for four people.
+As you can probably gather by the name, the Wolverine X4 is largely the same vehicle as the X2, but with room for four people.
 It shares the same 847cc parallel twin engine, Ultramatic transmission, electronic power steering, and On-Command 4WD.
 Beyond the second row of seating, all X4 models also boast self-leveling shocks.
-Three trim levels are available, starting with the base X4 that retails for $16,099.
-The Wolverine X4 SE includes a roof, overfenders, and painted plastics.
-The flagship of the Wolverine family is the X4 XT-R, which comes with a factory-installed winch, special edition paint, color-matched wheels, and GBC Dirt Commander tires.
+Two trim levels are available, starting with the base X4 850 that retails for $16,499.
+The Wolverine X4 XT-R 850 ($18,199) adds a factory-installed Warn winch, color-matched wheels, Special Edition paint, and GBC Dirt Commander tires.

 YXZ1000R

 For the pure performance Sport UTV market, Yamaha offers up its YXZ1000R family.
 Each model is powered by a 998cc inline three-cylinder engine controlled by a five-speed sequential transmission.
-Two models are available with the manual transmission – the base YXZ1000R and the YXZ1000R SE, which features Advanced Fox Dual Spring suspension, beadlock wheels, painted bodywork, and contrast-stitched seats.
-Prices start at $18,999.
+Two models are available with the manual transmission – the base YXZ1000R ($18,999) and the YXZ1000R SE ($20,699) which features Advanced Fox Dual Spring suspension, beadlock wheels, painted bodywork, and contrast-stitched seats.

 YXZ1000R SS